MaiRiven/reader_view/README.md

-# web extension lesson
-learning how to create a web extension following chrome's tutorial
+# READER VIEW

+A web extension that removes unwanted elements on a news article or wiki page Changes the colour

+Features to come:
+Colour picker
+Font customisation